 John Lennon had the idea for the song while on a skiing holiday with his wife Cynthia, in St Moritz in the Swiss Alps.
 They were joined by George Martin, who injured himself early on in the holiday, and his future wife Judy Lockhart-Smith.

-The song demonstrated the continuing influence of Bob Dylan upon The Beatles’ music.
-Dylan himself responded with 4th Time Around on 1966′s Blonde On Blonde album, which shares a similar melody and lyrical theme.
+‘Norwegian Wood (This Bird Has Flown)’ demonstrated the continuing influence of Bob Dylan upon The Beatles’ music.
+Dylan himself responded with ‘4th Time Around’ on 1966’s Blonde On Blonde album, which shares a similar melody and lyrical theme.

 All We Are Saying, David Sheff